 How to watch the first 2020 Democratic presidential debate

-Kicking off the race to 2020, the first Democratic presidential debate of the 2020 cycle will be held in Miami on Wednesday and Thursday of this week.
-Candidates are expected to be grilled on all things policy, party and news of the day.
+Kicking off the race to 2020, the first Democratic presidential debate of the 2020 cycle will be held in Miami on Wednesday and Thursday evening.
+The staggering 20 candidates are expected to be grilled on all things policy, party and news of the day.

 First Democratic debate schedule